-If the ruling can be appealed, you will need to show that an appeal will not fix the trial court's error.
-If the trial court ruling you want to challenge can be appealed, you will need to show the appellate division why that appeal is not good enough to fix the trial court's error.
-To do that, you will need to show the appellate division how you will be harmed by the trial court's error in a way that cannot be fixed by the appeal if the appellate division does not issue the writ (this is called "irreparable" injury or harm).
-For example, because of the time it takes for an appeal, the harm you want to prevent may happen before an appeal can be finished.
+This will be hard to show if the small claims court's ruling can be appealed and a new trial held.
+If you are a defendant and the ruling you are challenging can be appealed, the appellate division will generally consider this new trial to be a good enough way to fix the small claims court's ruling (an "adequate remedy").
+You will need to show the appellate division judge how you will be harmed by the small claims court's error in a way that cannot be fixed by the new trial if the appellate division judge does not issue the writ (this is called "irreparable" injury or harm).
+For example, the harm you want to prevent may happen before the new trial can be held.